 Julia also maintains a long-standing interest in political street art and graffiti as performative repertoires of intervention.
 Through an ongoing longitudinal research project on Athens (Aesthetics of Crisis), alongside smaller projects on Berlin, Istanbul, and Syria, she has deployed street art and graffiti as both subject and method of inquiry to address the complex negotiation of meaning and belonging in contested urban geographies.
 This line of research has also allowed her to hone her commitment to visual modes of inquiry, engaging photography, visual essays, and exhibitions as sites of knowledge production and distribution.

-Her writing in English and German has appeared in City: analysis of urban trends, culture, theory, policy, action, Space and Culture, Journal for Visual Culture, Forum Kritische Archäologie, Nuart Journal, and sub\urban Zeitschrift für kritische Stadtforschung, as well as the edited volumes Gegen die Wand: Subversive Positionierungen von Autorinnen und Künstlerinnen (Neofelis, 2021), Political Graffiti in Critical Times: The Aesthetics of Street Politics (Berghahn, 2021), Buffalo at the Crossroads: The Past, Present, and Future of American Urbanism (Cornell University Press, 2020), The Aesthetics of Global Protest: Visual Culture and Communication (Amsterdam University Press, 2019), Greece in Crisis: The Cultural Politics of Austerity (I.B.
+Julia’s writing in English and German has appeared in City: analysis of urban trends, culture, theory, policy, action, Space and Culture, Journal for Visual Culture, Forum Kritische Archäologie, Nuart Journal, and sub\urban Zeitschrift für kritische Stadtforschung, alongside the edited volumes Gegen die Wand: Subversive Positionierungen von Autorinnen und Künstlerinnen (Neofelis, 2021), Political Graffiti in Critical Times: The Aesthetics of Street Politics (Berghahn, 2021), Buffalo at the Crossroads: The Past, Present, and Future of American Urbanism (Cornell University Press, 2020), The Aesthetics of Global Protest: Visual Culture and Communication (Amsterdam University Press, 2019), Greece in Crisis: The Cultural Politics of Austerity (I.B.
 Tauris, 2017), and Urban Austerity: Impacts of the Global Financial Crisis on Cities in Europe (Theater der Zeit, 2016).